Mary Region: Founding of Merv

 Alexander the Great conquered the territory in the 4th century BC on his way to South Asia.
 In 330 BC, Alexander marched northward into Central Asia and founded the city of Alexandria Margiana (Merv) near the Murghab River.
-A busy Silk Road caravan route, connecting Tang Dynasty China and the city of Baghdad (in modern Iraq), passed through Merv.
+A busy Silk Road caravan route, connecting Tang dynasty China and the city of Baghdad (in modern Iraq), passed through Merv.
 The city of Merv was occupied by the lieutenants of the caliph Uthman ibn Affan, and was constituted as the capital of Khorasan.
-Using this city as their base, the Arabs, led by their commander Qutayba ibn Muslim, brought under subjection Balkh, Bokhara, Fergana and Kashgaria, and penetrated into China as far as the province of Kan-suh early in the 8th century.
+Using this city as their base, the Arabs, led by their commander Qutayba ibn Muslim, brought under subjection Balkh, Bokhara, Fergana and Kashgaria, and penetrated into China as far as the province of Gansu early in the 8th century.

 Merv achieved some political spotlight in February 748 when Abu Muslim (d.
 750) declared a new Abbasid dynasty at Merv, and set out from the city to conquer Iran and Iraq and establish a new capital at Baghdad.
 The goldsmith of Merv famously challenged Abu Muslim to do the right thing and not make war on fellow Muslims.
 The goldsmith was put to death.

 In the latter part of the 8th century, Merv became obnoxious to Islam as the centre of heretical propaganda preached by al-Muqanna "The Veiled Prophet of Khorasan".
 Present Turkmenistan was ruled by Tahirids between 821 and 873.
 In 873, Arab rule in Central Asia came to an end due to the Saffarid conquest.
 During their dominion, Merv, like Samarkand and Bokhara, was one of the great schools of learning, and the celebrated historian Yaqut studied in its libraries.
 Merv produced several scholars in various branches of knowledge, such as Islamic law, Hadith, history, literature, and the like.